Winter wren

 The winter wren (Troglodytes hiemalis) is a very small North American bird and a member of the mainly New World wren family Troglodytidae.
-The species contained the congeneric Pacific wren (Troglodytes pacificus) of western North America and Eurasian wren (Troglodytes troglodytes) of Eurasia until they were split in 2010.
+The species was formerly often lumped together with Eurasian wren (Troglodytes troglodytes) of Eurasia and Pacific wren (Troglodytes pacificus) of western North America under the merged name of northern wren (with the scientific name T. troglodytes having priority), until they were split in 2010.

 It breeds in coniferous forests from British Columbia to the Atlantic Ocean.
 It migrates through and winters across southeastern Canada, the eastern half the United States and (rarely) north-eastern Mexico.
 Small numbers may be casual in the western United States and Canada.

 The scientific name for its genus is taken from the Greek word troglodytes (from "trogle" a hole, and "dyein" to creep), meaning "cave-dweller", and may refer to their tendency to nest in cavities or their foraging behavior, in which the winter wren almost exclusively ground-gleans in thick underbrush.

 Taxonomy

 The winter wren was described and illustrated in 1808 by the American ornithologist Alexander Wilson.
 He was uncertain as to whether the wren should be considered a separate species or a subspecies of the Eurasian wren.
 When Louis Pierre Vieillot, a French ornithologist, described the winter wren in 1819 he considered it a separate species and coined the current binomial name Troglodytes hiemalis.
 The specific epithet is Latin and means "of winter".
 The type locality was restricted to Nova Scotia by Harry C. Oberholser in 1902.

 The winter wren was formerly considered to be conspecific with the Eurasian wren (Troglodytes troglodytes) and the Pacific wren (Troglodytes pacificus).
-The Eurasian wren was split from the two North American species based on a study of mitochondrial DNA published in 2007.
+The two North American species were split from the Eurasian wren based on a study of mitochondrial DNA published in 2007.
 A study published in 2008 of the songs and genetics of individuals in an overlap zone between Troglodytes hiemalis and Troglodytes pacificus found strong evidence of reproductive isolation between the two.
-It was suggested that the pacificus subspecies be promoted to the species level designation of Troglodytes pacificus with the common name of "Pacific wren".
+It was suggested that the subspecies pacificus be promoted to the species level designation of Troglodytes pacificus with the common name of "Pacific wren".
 By applying a molecular clock to the amount of mitochondrial DNA sequence divergence between the two, it was estimated that Troglodytes pacificus and Troglodytes troglodytes last shared a common ancestor approximately 4.3 million years ago, long before the glacial cycles of the Pleistocene, which are thought to have promoted speciation in many avian systems inhabiting the boreal forest of North America.